FreakyAli/Maui.FreakyEffects/README.md

 | iOS             | iOS 11.0 + |
 | Android    | API 23+ (Marshmallow) |

+## Installation

+Checkout the installation page on our [Wiki](https://github.com/FreakyAli/Maui.FreakyEffects/wiki) for more information.

 ## Documentation

-For more details and API documentation check our [Wiki](https://github.com/FreakyAli/MAUI.FreakyControls/wiki)
+For more details and API documentation check our [Installation Wiki](https://github.com/FreakyAli/Maui.FreakyEffects/wiki/Installation)

 ### Like what you saw?
 Want to keep this repo alive?
 [![](https://miro.medium.com/max/600/0*wrBJU05A3BULKcWA.gif)](https://www.buymeacoffee.com/FreakyAli)